MooersLab/modular-writing-project-log-bibtex-org-mode/README.md

 The primary purpose of this tool is to improve the clarity of thinking about a writing project, accelerating its completion and improving its impact.
 Its secondary purpose is to enable the speedy resumption of an interrupted project.
-A side effect of using this template is the easing of the fear of forgetting (FoF) where you left off on a project and the fear of the loss of momentum (FoLM).
+A side effect of using this template is easing the fear of forgetting (FoF) where you left off on a project and the fear of losing momentum (FoLM).
 The side effects grow proportionately with the use of the template.